syxli/Modeling-Flu-Survey-Data/README.md

 AUC | 0.854 |0.856|

 Next, knowing that H1N1 and seasonal flu vaccination were dependent on each other, we tried using seasonal flu as a predictor for H1N1 vaccination.
 While using the given target column for seasonal flu vaccine yielded marginally better modele for H1N1 vaccination, using a predicted value of seasonal flu vaccination as a predictor did not improve performance.
-Values for accuracy score comparing the preliminary model and models using the *known* `seasonal_vaccine` classes are shown below:
+Values for AUROC score comparing the preliminary model and models using the *known* `seasonal_vaccine` classes are shown below:

 Model | Preliminary Model | Using `seasonal_vaccine` as predictor|
 ------|:------------------:|:------------------------------:|